-Although most local sights are open year-round, I recommend a visit from spring to fall unless you like touring in cold weather.
+Although most of the local sights are open year-round, I recommend a visit from spring to fall unless you like touring in really cold weather.
 The only downside I found was that it was not easy to get there.
 From Washington, DC, the best flights overshot the Plains States arriving in Denver and then flew back eastward to Rapid City.
 (In journeying on to Bismarck, North Dakota, I had to retrace my steps again going westward to Denver and then back eastward.)

-On arrival, in addition to US tourists, there was a diverse international flavor with German being the leading foreign language heard.
+On my arrival, in addition to United States tourists, there was a diverse international flavor with German being the leading foreign language heard.
 Connecting with a local guide, there was a lot to be learned.
 The reason for the recessed carving of two of the four presidents was a surprise: Rather than chronology or other intentional ranking, this sequencing was required because the surrounding stone had been too soft to support the permanent carvings.

 Nearby, and also open year-round, are the Crazy Horse Memorial and the Indian Museum of North America.
 Begun in 1948, the Memorial is still under construction.
 However, the sculpture of the face of Crazy Horse, completed in 1998, dominates the horizon.
 Privately funded, the Memorial is projected upon its completion to feature the world’s largest outdoor sculpture.
 The story of its founding is a remarkable example of the initiative of the Lakota leader Chief Henry Standing Bear, a cousin of Crazy Horse, and their partner, Korczak Ziolkowski, a Boston born Polish-American orphan who became a distinguished sculptor.
 After his death in 1982, his wife and seven of their children continue to lead this challenging effort to complete the Memorial.
 Their home on the grounds of Crazy Horse still has a Victorian flair augmented by a unique flavor of Boston and Poland.
 Visitors today can also meet skilled craftsmen and designers whose unique jewelry is on display at the Native American Cultural Center.